fatiando/harmonica/MAINTENANCE.md

   branch.
 Make a new branch and submit a pull request instead.
 * *gh-pages*: Holds the HTML documentation and is served by Github.
 Pages for the master branch are in the `dev` folder.
 Pages for each release are in their own folders.
-  **Automatically updated by TravisCI** so you shouldn't have to make commits here.
+  **Automatically updated by GitHub Actions** so you shouldn't have to make commits here.

 ## Reviewing and merging pull requests